A Canadian politician’s photo of his wife shoveling snow sparked outrage. She says: ‘I just wanted to’

 “Jon heard me shovelling, it actually woke him up and he was surprised and impressed to see that I had energy after a long shift to do this, so he took a pic, made breakfast and posted, and the rest is embedded in social media history forever!” she continued.

 Cynthia Reyes said the Internet critics had it wrong.
-She added: “This tweet probably would not have gone viral if the gender roles were reversed,” and that in her family “we share different chores not based on any gender; but mostly on who is available to do it.”
+She added: “This tweet probably would not have gone viral if the gender roles were reversed” and that, in her family, “we share different chores not based on any gender; but mostly on who is available to do it.”

 She also urged people to “read past the headline; and to know the whole story before passing judgement. … Social media can blow things out of proportion and negatively affect many users.”